-4. Concluding remarks
+4. CONCLUDING REMARKS

 The foregoing analysis has perhaps raised more questions than it has answered.
 The central argument this article sought to make is that the existing cultural policy instruments have not sufficiently considered the impact of digital technologies or have not done so at all.
-They are in effect still grounded in analogue/offline thinking and do not reflect the complex processes of contemporary cultural creation, distribution, consumption and preservation, as they evolve in the digital environment.
+They are in effect still grounded in analog and offline thinking and do not reflect the complex contemporary processes of cultural creation, distribution, consumption, and preservation evolving in the digital environment.

-While the promise of "cloud culture", where there is more culture and it is more available to people than ever before, due to indefinite digital data storage, ubiquitous broadband, new search technologies and access through multiple devices74 is a grand one, it comes with certain challenges attached.
-There is a need for a more granular understanding of the complex processes unfolding, which can provide a good basis for collective efforts in the public interest to ensure the preservation of and access to our cultural heritage in a sustainable manner.
-This may mean both less and more regulation, as for instance digital media reduce the thresholds for creativity and participation, while on the other hand, the digital may exacerbate the mismatch between non-economic and economic interests in cultural matters, especially as the current legal framework gives a priority to the protection of the latter.
+While the promise of "cloud culture," where there is more culture and it is more available than ever before to people, because of indefinite digital stores of data in the cloud, ubiquitous broadband, new search technologies, and access through multiple devices, is a grand one, it comes with certain challenges attached.
+There is a need for a more granular understanding of the complex processes unfolding, which can give a good basis for a collective effort in the public interest to ensure the preservation, truth and access to our cultural heritage in a sustainable manner.
+This may mean both less and more regulation, as for example, digital media reduce the thresholds for creativity and participation, while conversely, the digital may exacerbate the mismatch between noneconomic and economic interests in cultural matters, especially as the current legal framework gives a priority to the protection of the latter.